Authored by the expert who managed and guided the team behind the Laos Property Pack

 What insurance is common and how much in Vientiane in 2026?

-The most common type of property insurance coverage in Vientiane is fire and basic hazard insurance, which is often required by lenders if you have a mortgage and recommended by condo management for unit owners.
+The most common type of property insurance coverage for homeowners in Vientiane is a combined fire and contents policy, which covers the physical structure or interior of your unit against fire, flood, and basic hazard risks, and which is often required or recommended by lenders if you have a mortgage.

 What sources have we used to write this blog article?